What does a Environmental Protection Specialist do?

 - Bachelor's degree in Environmental Science, Environmental Engineering, or a related field.

-- Minimum of 3-5 years of experience in environmental protection or a related role.
+- Minimum of 3-5 years of experience in environmental protection or related field.

-- Strong knowledge of environmental regulations and compliance requirements.
+- Strong knowledge of environmental laws and regulations.

 Is becoming a Environmental Protection Specialist a good career path?